cgermain/GAILA/README.md

 ## FOR Mac
 Unfortunately, an installation script hasn't been written for macs quite yet, but one is coming.

-### If the installation doesn't work, or you have any questions about how to use the interface, you can contact me at samuel.lobel@gmail.com
+### If the installation doesn't work, or you have any questions about how to use the interface, you can contact me at samuel.lobel@gmail.com for help.